team23/fabdeploit/README.rst

 * env.deploy_release_message: Message used for release commit (optional)
 * env.deploy_release_tag: Tag that should be created for release commit (optional)
 * env.deploy_merge_release_back: Normally we merge the release commit back to the branch it originated from.
-You can turn this of (on by default)
+You can turn this off (on by default)
 * env.deploy_remote_git_repository: Remote git repository path

 django